Home Pharmaceuticals Europe Aesthetic Medicine Market Size, Top Share, Forecast to 2033

 Furthermore, according to a survey conducted by Hamilton Fraser Cosmetic Insurance Company, 99.78 percent of surveyed aesthetic practitioners in the UK stated that COVID-19 had a significant impact on their operations, 86 percent reported a decrease in revenue, and 72 percent stated that they did not have a contingency plan in place to deal with the pandemic.

 Private and government insurance policies may not cover all aesthetic operations.
-Methods primarily aimed to remove wrinkles, fats, hair removal, tattoo removal, removal of extra skin, and liposuction for the purpose of improving one's external appearance are not covered.
+Methods primarily aimed at removing wrinkles, fats, hair removal, tattoo removal, removal of extra skin, and liposuction for the purpose of improving one's external appearance are not covered.
 Medicines include facial reconstructive after an accident and weight loss surgery to alleviate obesity-related concerns.
 The percentage of surgical treatments justified by medical reasons is smaller than the percentage of procedures undertaken for cosmetic reasons.
 As a result, a lack of reimbursement coverage for most operations may limit the market's total growth.

-Europe Aesthetic Medicine Market Opportunities
+Market Opportunities

 1. Evolus Inc.